 \section{Introduction}

-Fast and efficient distribution of information gives rise to many optimization problems of growing interest.
-Information dissemination processes studied in the mathematical and algorithmic literature \cite{fraigniaud94, harutyunyan13, hedetniemi88, hromkovic96} often fall into one of the categories \emph{gossiping} or \emph{broadcasting}.
-When all network nodes control each their unique piece of information, and all pieces are to be disseminated to all nodes, the process is called gossiping \cite{bermond98, bermond95} Dissemination of the information controlled by one particular source node to all network nodes is referred to as broadcasting \cite{mcgarvey16, ravi94}, and multicasting \cite{barnoy00} if a subset of the network nodes are information targets.
+\footnote{The research was partially supported by OP RDE project No. CZ.02.2.69/0.0/0.0/18\_053/0016976.} Fast and efficient distribution of information gives rise to many optimisation problems of growing interest.
+Information dissemination processes studied in the mathematical and algorithmic literature \citep{fraigniaud94, harutyunyan13, hedetniemi88, hromkovic96} often fall into one of the categories \emph{gossiping} or \emph{broadcasting}.
+When each network node controls its own, unique piece of information, and all pieces are to be disseminated to all nodes, the process is called gossiping \citep{bermond98, bermond95}.
+Dissemination of the information controlled by one particular source node to all network nodes is referred to as broadcasting \citep{mcgarvey16, ravi94}, and multicasting \citep{barnoy00} if a subset of the network nodes are information targets.
 If the information is to be stored at the source, and assembled by pieces stored at all other nodes, then the information flows in the reverse of the broadcasting direction, and the dissemination process is \emph{accumulation}.
-Broadcasting and accumulation can both be generalized to processes where only a subset of the nodes need to receive/disseminate information, while the remaining nodes are available as transit units that pass the information on to neighboring nodes.
+Broadcasting and accumulation can both be generalised to processes where only a subset of the nodes need to receive/disseminate information, while the remaining nodes are available as transit units that pass the information on to neighbouring nodes.

 Information dissemination follows a certain \emph{communication model}.
-In the \emph{whispering} model, each node sends/receives information to/from at most one other node in its vicinity at the time.
-The \emph{shouting} model corresponds to the case where nodes communicate with all their neighbor nodes simultaneously.
-Generalizing whispering and shouting, the communication can also be constrained to neighbor subsets of given cardinality.
+In the \emph{whispering} model, each node sends/receives information to/from at most one other node in its vicinity at \change a \stopchange time.
+The \emph{shouting} model corresponds to the case where nodes communicate with all their neighbour nodes simultaneously.
+Generalising whispering and shouting, the communication can also be constrained to neighbour subsets of given cardinality.